TommyGuns enjoys analyzing and writing about various topics.

 In April of 2004, graphic images surfaced of U.S. soldiers abusing prisoners being held at the Abu Ghraib prison just outside of Bagdad in Iraq during the U.S led war on terrorism.
-The images showed soldiers abusing, and staging humiliating sexual positions.
-These images caused a global reaction of outrage, especially in the Arab world, but also provided proof for the U.S investigation that began in January of that same year into the treatment of prisoners at Abu Ghraib.
+The images showed soldiers abusing prisoners and staging them in humiliating sexual positions.
+These images caused a global reaction of outrage— especially in the Arab world—but also provided proof for the U.S investigation that began in January of that same year into the treatment of prisoners at Abu Ghraib.
 The investigation found intentional abuse of prisoners by military police.

 Is this type of behavior something new?
 Many people believe not, and there have been studies on similar types of subjects in the past.
 The abuse in the Abu Ghraib prison showed comparable actions similar to the experiments of Zimbardo and Milgram in ways that people are not willing to stand up to authority figures.
 Philip Zimbardo, who is best known for his controversial experiment, the Stanford Prison Experiment in 1973, stated in an article he wrote in The Record days after the news story of Abu Ghraib abuse broke: